 Urologists can also specialize in the treatment of male infertility, diagnosing and treating cases of low sperm production or blockages that prevent the delivery of sperm.

 The specialty of female urology deals with the diseases in a woman's body when it relates to the bladder, kidneys or urinary tract.

-When complications arise after a medical crisis, such as stroke, multiple sclerosis, Parkinson's disease and spinal cord injury, neurourology plays an important role in treating nervous system diseases and disorders that affect the urinary system.
+When complications arise after a medical crisis — such as stroke, multiple sclerosis, Parkinson's disease or spinal cord injury — neurourology plays an important role in treating nervous system diseases and disorders that affect the urinary system.